HiFaraz/node-playbook/README.md

 >
 > If your software is being used in production, it should probably already be 1.0.0.
 If you have a stable API on which users have come to depend, you should be 1.0.0.
 If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.

+# Developing mobile applications
+This section covers problems commonly encountered with:
+* developing and distributing native mobile applications in JavaScript
+* serving mobile users for web applications

+I am seeking contributors for this section.

-# Developing for the desktop
+# Developing desktop applications
 This section covers problems commonly encountered with developing and distributing desktop applications.

+I am seeking contributors for this section.

 ## Cross platform framework
 ### Problem / Context